ioccc-src/winner/1998/df/README.md

 I decided it would be better this way...
 These restrictions have been removed for your convenience.

+### NOTICE to those who wish for a greater challenge

+**If you want a greater challenge, don't read any further**: just try to understand the program via the source.

+If you get stuck, come back and read below for additional hints and information.

+### How this entry works:

 The following lines describe how this program works; if you don't want to know it at this time, please skip them.
 If this entry would by some mistake win the contest, please do not rot13 this - I hate